-- I am a professional researcher and am paid for my work. - The study has been approved by Berkshire Ethics Committee REC No 12/SC/0495
+- I am a professional researcher and am paid for my work. - The study has been approved by Berkshire Ethics Committee REC Ref 12/SC/0495

-What if there is a problem?
+What if there is a problem

-Given the nature of this study, it is highly unlikely that your child will suffer harm by taking part, However, the University has arrangements in place to provide for harm arising from participation in the study for which the University is the Research Sponsor.
-If you wish to complain about any aspect of the way in which you or your child have been approached or treated during the course of this study, you should contact Sue Ziebland of the Medical Sociology and Health Experiences Research team on 01865 289302 or the head of RGEA, email ctrg@admin.ox.ac.uk.
+Given the nature of this study, it is highly unlikely that you will suffer harm by taking part, However, the University has arrangements in place to provide for harm arising from participation in the study for which the University is the Research Sponsor.
+If you wish to complain about any aspect of the way in which you have been approached or treated during the course of this study, you should contact Sue Ziebland of the Medical Sociology and Health Experiences Research team on 01865 289302 or the head of CTRG, email ctrg@admin.ox.ac.uk.